SamFu1113/Unix-programming/README.md

 		- Sort 1M floating point numbers in non-descending order.
 		- Execute on a 4-core PC.
 	- File syncing to the cloud
+		- Major Function: sync all files in a dedicated directory to a remote server.